QuinThompson/AirlineReservation/README.md

 # Angular Project with Dockerized Frontend and Backend

-This project contains an Angular frontend and a backend service, both of which are dockerized for easier setup and deployment.
+This project contains an my first ever Angular frontend.
+With a backend consisting of a Flask Server and a PostgreSQL database.
+Both of which are dockerized for easier setup and deployment.
 The backend is based on Flask, and connects to a PostgreSQL database.
+This project was tested both on windows and mac to ensure that it works as expected.

 ## Prerequisites

-Make sure you have the following installed:
+Make sure you have the following installed: (Downloading Docker Desktop is Recommended)

 - [Docker](https://www.docker.com/get-started)
 - [Docker Compose](https://docs.docker.com/compose/)